 Try this!
 Send a caring text to a soldier, A loving and thoughtful text message can be enough to make a soldier feel cared for.
-According to a recent study caring texts sent to the active-duty military had important findings in reducing suicide.
+According to a study caring texts sent to the active-duty military had important findings in reducing suicide.

 A soldier named Jerome Motto received caring letters from home in World War II.
 They helped boost his spirits and later led to one of the nation’s first successful suicide interventions.